philbour/weather-service-api/README.md

 * This has only been tested on a Windows environment.
 There is an issue if using WSL.
 A volume mounted using Windows cmd will not be the same volume if mounted using git bash.
+* Another WSL related issue, is that there is a bug in WSL where the time can get out of sync with the Windows host machine.
+This means that a request sent from the host machine may have a time slighty later than the time used by WSL.
+This can cause the request to be rejected as it may fail the *PastOrPresent* time validation.
+See [https://github.com/microsoft/WSL/issues/10006](https://github.com/microsoft/WSL/issues/10006)

 # Prerequisites